 In This Article

-Snowflake direct access allows Lessonly by Seismic customers to access the raw learning data associated with their account.
-In turn, this data can be imported into BI tools for custom manipulation, or to combine it with data from other sources such as a CRM.
+Snowflake direct access allows you to access the raw training data associated with your account.
+In turn, you can import Lessonly date into BI tools in order to build custom reports or dashboards, or combine training data with data from other sources such as you CRM.

 Two Kinds of Snowflake Access